rjar2020/my-bookshelf/2021/readme.md

 11. ["Managing Humans: Biting and Humorous Tales of a Software Engineering Manager" by Michael Lopp (3rd edition) - 2016]
 12. ["Resilient Management" by Lara Hogan - 2019]
 13. ["Become an Effective Software Engineering Manager" by Dr. James Stanier - 2020]
+14. ["Test Driven Development: By Example" by Kent Beck - 2002]

 # Periodic Publications
 1. ["Reliability" By Increment, published by Stripe - Issue 16, February, 2021]